-Opioids, such as heroin, prescription opioids— oxycodone, hydrocodone, codeine, and morphine— and illegal synthetic fentanyl, are highly addictive drugs that bind to receptors in the brain, affecting basic physiological functioning such as heart rate, sleeping, and breathing and creating an artificial sensation of pleasure.
+Opioids, such as heroin, prescription opioids— oxycodone, hydrocodone, codeine, and morphine— and illegal synthetic fentanyl, are highly addictive drugs that bind to receptors in the brain.
+Opioids also affect basic physiological functioning such as heart rate, sleeping, and breathing and create a sensation of pleasure.
 The U.S. opioid crisis is a major problem, with 115 Americans dying of opioid overdose each day, according to the National Institute on Drug Abuse (NIDA).
-Opioid overdose rates have been increasing for years, and in 2015, more than 33,000 Americans died from overdose (NIDA).
+Opioid overdose rates have been increasing for years, and in 2017, more than 72,000 Americans died from an overdose (NIDA).

 In the last year, 2.5 million Americans aged 18-25 have misused opioids, and in 2016, the same number reported misusing an opioid (NIDA).
 As some of the most potent, habit-forming narcotics, opioids have serious side effects when abused.

 Due to the addictive nature of opioids, it is difficult to stop abusing them on your own.
 Eventually, most opioid abusers require a comprehensive form of treatment, starting with medical detox.
 The physical pain from stopping any form of opioids can be extreme, even unbearable, giving people an excuse to use again.
 However, at Royal Life Centers medication-assisted detox, we offer non-addictive medication to manage pain during withdrawal.
 Opioid withdrawal can range from mild to severe, depending on a person’s opioid abuse history, age, and coexisting medical conditions.
 In any circumstance, our medical team is trained and equipped to ensure the safety and wellbeing of all of our guests while helping them through the detox process.

 - Nausea and vomiting

 - Snorting or injecting pills to increase effects